exospheredata/veeam_terraform/README.md

 # Terraform Examples for deploying Veeam
-This Repository contains example Terraform templaes for use with the Veeam Chef cookbook to deploy infrastructure required to support Veeam Environments.
+This Repository contains example Terraform templates for use with the Veeam Chef cookbook to deploy infrastructure required to support Veeam Environments.

 ## Terraform Templates